sunwei925/CompressedVQA/README.md

 This is a repository for the models proposed in the paper "Deep Learning based Full-reference and No-reference Quality Assessment Models for Compressed UGC Videos" [arxiv](https://arxiv.org/abs/2106.01111).

-The proposed models won first place on the FR track and second place on the NR track in Challenge on Quality Assessment of Compressed UGC Videos hold on ICME 2021.
+The proposed models won **first place on the FR track and second place on the NR track** in [Challenge on Quality Assessment of Compressed UGC Videos hold on IEEE ICME 2021](http://ugcvqa.com/).

 ## Usage